Kethen/lg4ff_userspace/README.md

     [-H]
   combine pedals, 0 for not combining any, 1 for combining gas and brake, 2 for combining gas and clutch, defaults to 0:
     [-c <0/1/2>]
+  play effect on upload, for 'Fast' update type in BeamNG.drive:
+    [-u]
 ```

 ### Usage Examples